mcnairsa/100-days-of-code/log.md

 re: '... was really tired before bed and forgot'
 me: ...
 Now that how familiar does that sound!

+### Day 041/100: 08-11-2024
+**Today's Progress**:
+Did several rounds of practice sessions on CSS in Codecademy.
+Worked on a personal cheat sheet for git and GitHub

+**Thoughts:**
+The Codecademy cheat sheets are useful but there's stuff I've had to do that isn't included.

+**Link to Work:**
+n/a

+**Intention and expectation for tomorrow:**
+1. Complete git cheat sheet
+2. Wireframe [Codecademy] Full-Stack Part 1 (of 6) projects
+3. Plan for [Codecademy] Full-Stack Part 2 projects

+**Pay Forward:**
+1.  @nekit on fCC Discord
+re: Chess game almost done.
+me: That's impressive!
+Is this an actual game that you can play?
+Btw: 'kill' reminds me of a computer chess program called Battle Chess.
+I think it may still be around.
+It was as much fun to watch as it was to play.

+2. @Kumar Nirupam on fCC Discord
+re: Day 2, see below
+me: Good place to start is git.
+What is your open source contribution?

 ### Day 000/100: dd-mm-yyyy
 **Today's Progress**:
 [Completed ... &c